jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 harder questions.

-## The first sentence contains a big clue.
+## The first sentence contains a big clue

 The first sentence contains probably the most important clue and sets the context.
 Here are a few classic tip-offs.